The nonlinear motion of cells subject to external forces: Model

-We model a single cell as a two dimensional incompressible active nematic drop moving on a flat rigid substrate subject to external forces at its boundaries (Fig. \ref{fig:schematic} (a)).
-We work in the $(\tilde{x},\tilde{z})$ plane, where the drop is characterised by the height $\tilde{h}(\tilde{x},\tilde{t})$ of its free surface above the substrate, and moves with velocity $\tilde{V}$.
-We use the well established equations of active liquid crystal hydrodynamics \cite{marchetti2013hydrodynamics, julicher2018hydrodynamic} where the motion of the coarse grained orientation of elongated units $\mathbf{n} = (\cos\theta, \sin\theta)$, known as the director, is coupled to the fluid velocity $\tilde{\mathbf{u}}$ inside the drop.
+We model a single cell as a two dimensional incompressible active nematic drop moving on a flat rigid substrate subject to external forces at its boundaries (Fig. \ref{fig:CellDiagram} (a)).
+This can be thought of as a projection of the full 3d system to its average in 2d. \AI{We expect this minimal model to capture a large part of the phenomenology in 3d but not the full behaviour such as splay in the lamellipodial protrusion \cite{tjhung2015minimal}.} We work in the $(\tilde{x},\tilde{z})$ plane, where the drop is characterised by the height $\tilde{h}(\tilde{x},\tilde{t})$ of its free surface above the substrate, and moves with velocity $\tilde{V}$. \AI{Note that variables with tildes are dimension-full, while the un-tilded variables, which we introduce for the lubrication approximation \cite{oron1997long}, are dimension-less.} We use the well established equations of active liquid crystal hydrodynamics \cite{marchetti2013hydrodynamics, julicher2018hydrodynamic} where the motion of the coarse grained orientation of elongated units $\mathbf{n} = (\cos\theta, \sin\theta)$, known as the director, is coupled to the fluid velocity $\tilde{\mathbf{u}}$ inside the drop.
 The velocity satisfies force balance equations at vanishing Reynolds number:

+where $\tilde{\mathbf{f}} = \tilde{\mathbf{f}}(\tilde{x})$ is the external force per unit height, $\tilde{p}$ is the pressure, $\tilde{\mathbf{u}}$ is the fluid velocity inside the drop, and $\tilde{\alpha}\AI{n_in_j}$ is the active stress \AI{to leading order in a gradient expansion}, which represents the coarse-grained stresses generated when cytoskeletal actin filaments slide relative to each other \cite{hatwalne2004rheology,liverpool2006rheology}. \AI{Following \cite{loisy2019tractionless,loisy2020modes}, we perform calculations in the lubrication approximation \cite{oron1997long} for which changes in the height are much smaller than the width.
+In this approximation, higher order gradients in the stress tensor can be neglected because they scale with the ratio of the characteristic length to the characteristic height of the drop, which is small.
+We also work in the strong elastic limit, where the director relaxes instantaneously to follow changes in the drop height $\tilde{h}(\tilde{x},\tilde{t})$.
+In this case, the dynamic equation for the director reduces to $\mathbf{\nabla}^2\theta = 0$.}